 If you want to know what DNS server (or servers) your computer is using, then you can look it up.
 You have a few options.
 The easiest is to visit http://www.whatsmydnsserver.com/ and click the What’s My DNS Server?
 Button.

 However, if you’re actively experiencing a DNS error or can’t connect to this site for some other reason, then there are other ways you can look up which DNS servers your device is using.
+Also, it is advisable Mac users must use VPN for Mac to be able to get access to any website with the right location.
 Let’s walk through the process for Windows and Mac users below.

 If you’re on Windows 10 or 8.1, click the Start button.
 It’s the Windows logo in the bottom left corner.
 Then select Command Prompt.
 Type ipconfig /all and hit Enter.